souk4711/http-session/README.md

 ### Caching

 Use `cache: true` to enable this feature.
-Once enabled, the `cache-control` will be used to determine whether the response is cacheable or not.
+Once enabled, the `Cache-Control` will be used to determine whether the response is cacheable or not.

 ```ruby